kubernetes/kompose/docs/user-guide.md

       - db-data:/var/lib/postgresql/data
 ```

-- `kompose.volume.storage-class-name` defines the requests storage's size in the PersistentVolumeClaim, or you can use command line parameter `--pvc-request-size`.
+- `kompose.volume.storage-class-name` defines the requests storage's class name in the PersistentVolumeClaim.
-  The priority follow label (kompose.volume.size) > command parameter(--pvc-request-size) > defaultSize (100Mi)

 For example: